magnesj/ResInsight/docs/ObservedData.md

 #### Keyword Based File Format

-If the non-comment line inlcudes the word "VECTOR", the file is interpreted as a keyword based file.
+If the non-comment line includes the word "VECTOR", the file is interpreted as a keyword based file.
 In keyword based files, the content of the one-column tables is described in each header.
-Tables should be assosiated with a table containing time stamps.
-In the example below, *S-1AH-GOR* is assosiated with *YEARX*, since their origin is equal.
-ResInsight always interpret *ORIGIN* as well name, and look for a table with the line "VECTOR YEARX" to assosiate with it.
+Tables should be associated with a table containing time stamps.
+In the example below, *S-1AH-GOR* is associated with *YEARX*, since their origin is equal.
+ResInsight always interpret *ORIGIN* as well name, and look for a table with the line "VECTOR YEARX" to associate with it.

 ```
 ----------------------------------------------